OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

     $oViewConf->getModuleUrl('mymodule','relative/path/to/some.css')

 * Whichever of the above points you changed: make your tests pass again.
+Regarding acceptance tests, rewrite them to use codeception, make as much use as possible of OXID's codeception-modules and codeception-page-objects.
+  .. todo:

 The 'last minute switch' strategy
 ---------------------------------

-Stay on latest Shop version 6 for as long as possible and prepare shop, theme and modules to fit as good a possible for OXID 7.
+Stay on latest Shop version 6 for as long as possible and prepare shop, theme and modules to fit as good a possible for OXID 7 with the new Twig engine.
+In case you insist on staying with Smarty engine (which we will not support beyond OXID 7.0) please switch to next section and proceed with OXID eShop 7.0.

 * Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.

 Only then run the update process as described in :ref:`update/eshop_from_65_to_7/update-to-7.0:Updating from OXID eShop 6.5 to OXID eShop 7.0`.